weaviate/weaviate-io/blog/2022-10-18-how-to-build-an-image-search-application-with-weaviate/index.md

 ---
-layout: post
 title: How to build an Image Search Application with Weaviate
-description: Learn how to use build an image search application using the Img2vec-neural module in Weaviate
-published: true
-author: Erika Cardenas
-author-img: /img/people/icon/erika.jpg
-card-img: /img/blog/hero/Image-Search-Application-with-Weaviate.png
-hero-img: /img/blog/hero/Image-Search-Application-with-Weaviate.png
-og: /img/blog/hero/Image-Search-Application-with-Weaviate.png
+slug: how-to-build-an-image-search-application-with-weaviate
+authors: [erika]
 date: 2022-10-18
+tags: []
+image: ./img/hero.png

+# description: Learn how to use build an image search application using the Img2vec-neural module in Weaviate
+# published: true
+# author: Erika Cardenas
+# author-img: /img/people/icon/erika.jpg
+# card-img: /img/blog/hero/Image-Search-Application-with-Weaviate.png
+# hero-img: /img/blog/hero/Image-Search-Application-with-Weaviate.png
+# og: /img/blog/hero/Image-Search-Application-with-Weaviate.png
-toc: true
+# toc: true
 ---
 Recently, I was working with my colleague Marcin (an engineer from Weaviate core) on a really cool demo project.
 The idea was to build an image-search application for dogs, which allows a user to provide a picture of a dog, and the app would respond with the most similar breed.
 And if a user provides a picture of their partner (I might've tested this on my boyfriend 😄), it returns the breed most similar to them.